All Episodes

 It was so far back.

-I don't know that you guys got invited to the Obama White House, but Black Lives Matter sure did, and you know, what do we want dead cops and when do we want them now and pigs in a blanket and fry them like Bacon?
+I don't know that you guys got invited to the Obama White House, but Black Lives Matter sure did.

-Why why do they get access to Obama and the Oval Office?
+Why do they get access to Obama in the Oval Office?

 They keep consistent with the victimology narrative.

-And you know, Sean, I've been saying for for many years that there is a mindset that I akin to a neo slavery, And that's when you force the black community.
+And you know, Sean, I've been saying for many years that there is a mindset that I akin to a neo-slavery.

 And that type of victimization cripples you.

-It actually shackles you to not be the best that you can be within the country.
+It actually shackles you to not be the best that you could be within the country.

-And that is the biggest tragedy of this failed president.
+And that is the biggest tragedy of this fatal president.

 All we want is we want a ladder.

-Sean Hannity, who started as a dishwasher, only needed a ladder and a little bit of elbow grease and some hard work and decent values.
+Sean Hannity, who started as a dishwasher, all he needed a ladder and a little bit of elbow grease and some hard work and decent values.

-Pastor, I uh I had a great time in your church.
+Pastor, I had a great time in your church.

 I loved your community.

-I love the people I got to meet in your church.
+I loved the people I got to meet in your church.

-Um I couldn't believe my my my two-minute preaching moment went over that well.
+I couldn't believe my two-minute preaching moment went over that.

 I was blown away.

-I'm starting to have my organist come in real quick with and you know, in the black community we know and give you a chase.
+And, you know, in the black community, we know and give you a chase.

 I'm not sure if this airs tonight or tomorrow yet, guys.